GrammaTech/ddisasm/README.md

 The analysis contains three parts:

- - The c++ files generate a binary `bin/souffle_disasm` which takes care of reading an elf file and generating several `.facts` files that represent the inital problem.
+ - The c++ files generate a binary `bin/datalog_decoder` which takes care of reading an elf file and generating several `.facts` files that represent the inital problem.

  - `src/datalog/*.dl` contains the specification of the analyses in datalog.
 It takes the basic facts and computes likely EAs, chunks of code, etc. The results are stored in `.csv` files.
+ These files can be compiled into `/bin/souffle_disasm`

- - `src/disasm_driver.pl` is a prolog module that calls souffle_disasm
+ - `src/disasm_driver.pl` is a prolog module that calls datalog_decored
- first, then it calls souffle and finally reads the results from the analysis and prints the assembler code. (this script can be called by executing `./bin/disasm`)
+ first, then it calls souffle (or souffle_disasm) and finally reads the results from the analysis and prints the assembler code. (this script can be called by executing `./bin/disasm`)

 ## Dependencies